-A 6th generation native Washingtonian, Phil has been at the National Firearms Museum for more than 21 years.
+A 6th generation native Washingtonian, Phil has been at the NRA Museums for more than 21 years.
 In his capacity as Senior Curator, he spends quite a bit of time on the road and on the air, bringing the museum's programs and exhibits to a national audience - whether it be at local venues such as Cabela's or at national gun shows.

 Phil appears regularly on NRA News, American Rifleman television, the History Channel, A&E and a host of other cable shows with firearms related programming.
 He also has written dozens of articles on firearms and military-related themes for American Rifleman, Guns & Ammo, Wild West, Shooters Bible and numerous other titles.

 In 2003, Phil was designated NRA's first accredited war correspondent since World War II and spent 30 days in Iraq with the 101st Division.
 He visited Afghanistan in 2009 with the 1st MEB.

 Phil collects, shoots and hunts with Winchester Model 1895 rifles, favoring Theodore Roosevelt's "Big Medicine for Lions."
 His favorite gun in the museum is a Joseph Manton fowler made and used by HRH Frederick Augustus, the Duke of York, in the early 1800s.
 He believes it is one of the most exquisitely manufactured English arms ever made, stunning in its understated elegance and simplicity.